Ehrensköld-class destroyer: Construction and design

 In the early 1920s, the Royal Swedish Navy operated 10 destroyers and 29 first-class torpedo boats.
 The destroyers, which dated between 1902 and 1917, were of similar design, displacing 450–500 LT and armed with 75 mm guns and 45.7 cm torpedo tubes.
-These ships were smaller and less heavily armed than other navies' destroyers, particularly when compared to those of the British Royal Navy and the Soviet Navy.

 In 1924, two destroyers of more modern design were laid down, Ehrensköld and Nordenskjöld.
 The main gun armament was three 120 mm guns built by Bofors in single mounts on the ships' centreline, with one gun forward, one aft and one between the ships' two funnels, from which it had a restricted arc of fire.
 Anti-aircraft armament consisted of two Vickers 40 mm automatic anti-aircraft guns.
 Torpedo armament consisted of two triple mounts for 53 cm torpedoes, while the ships were also fitted for minelaying, being able to carry 20 mines.
 Three Penhoët boilers fed two de Laval geared steam turbines, generating 34000 shp which drove the ships to a speed of 36 kn.

 The two ships were launched in 1926 and commissioned in 1927.